 The national organization was founded in 1979, and the Virginia Chapter of HOSA was established in March 1979.
 Currently there are local, state, and national organizations.
-NTC is consistently recognized for having the largest membership.

 VACATION AND HOLIDAYS

 Vacation is scheduled from mid-June through July.
 During the regular school year, students enjoy the same holiday schedule as students in Norfolk Public Schools.
 Students who elect to be away from school during normal educational periods are subject to the attendance policy.